Accountability and transparency

 - expenses that have been incurred by you and paid directly under the Commonwealth’s contractual arrangements with the goods or services provider; for example: office stationery and supplies ordered from the preferred service provider.

 Claims must be submitted to MaPS:

 - online via the Parliamentary Expenses Management System, or

 - by completing the relevant form.

 See Forms for the types of claim form and supporting evidence required, and when and how these should be submitted.

-It is essential that claims are submitted promptly to Ministerial and Parliamentary Services, to ensure timely and accurate processing of payments and reporting, and in particular that:
+It is essential that claims are submitted promptly to MaPS, to ensure:

 - providers are paid promptly for their services